harshamalhotra/existingDS-gitlab/contents/patterns/forms.md

 ### Layout

-By default a form flows top to bottom in a single, left-aligned column.
+By default a form flows top to bottom in a single, left-aligned column (an "F-pattern").
 Inline inputs in a vertical form are only acceptable when they’re related, for example, name and surname.
 In a tabular layout, a form can use both columns and rows.

+For more on the alignment of form buttons, see [button alignment](/components/button#alignment).

 In rare cases, a `<label>` can be placed to the left of the input.
 For example, in a [filter](/components/filter) section or a [date picker](/components/date-picker).